umarhassan-mitodl/14.282-spring-2009/content/pages/readings.md

 \*Weber, Roberto.
 "Managing Growth to Achieve Efficient Coordination in Large Groups." *American Economic Review* 96, no. 1 (2006): 114-126.

-Crémer, Jacques, Luis Garicano, and Andrea Prat. "{{% resource_link "34cfd46e-b12a-413d-afc0-3cb87a6dfa52" "Language and the Theory of the Firm" %}}." *Quarterly Journal of Economics* 122, no. 1 (2007): 373-407.
+Crémer, Jacques, Luis Garicano, and Andrea Prat. "[Language and the Theory of the Firm](https://www.jstor.org/stable/25098845)." *Quarterly Journal of Economics* 122, no. 1 (2007): 373-407.

-Van den Steen, Eric. "{{% resource_link "cae7ed33-50c8-4f52-a6a4-96852839c0f3" "On the Origin of Shared Beliefs (and Corporate Culture)" %}}."
+Van den Steen, Eric. "[On the Origin of Shared Beliefs (and Corporate Culture)](http://econpapers.repec.org/paper/mitsloanp/27855.htm)."
 Unpublished manuscript, Massachusetts Institute of Technology, 2005.

 O'Reilly, Charles, and Jennifer Chatman.
 "Culture as Social Control: Corporations, Cults, and Commitment."
 In *Research in Organizational Behavior: An Annual Series of Analytical Essays and Critical Reviews*.
 Vol. 18.
 Edited by B. Staw and L. Cummings.
 New York, NY: Elsevier, 1999, pp. 157-200.
 ISBN: 9781559389389.